ShannonDescriptors/MLP-GNN-and-hybrid-MLP-GNN-models-with-Shannon-entropy-framework/README.md

 Description
 -----------
 Hybrid of MLP and GNN models are compared in different architectural variations: (i) only MLP, (ii) 2D GNN, (iii) 3D GNN, (iv) MLP+2D GNN and (v) MLP+3D GNN.
-The specific objectives of the codes are described in the Notes section below.
+In this case, we model the partition coefficient (logP) values of ligand molecules that could bind to the p53-binding protein Mdm2.
+The specific objectives of the scripts are described in the Notes section below.
 The basic dataset has been provided in the repository in the form of a .csv file.

 Usage
 -----